 - Unique Enemy: A Giant Spider appears guarding a hot dog stand.
 It's not a boss, and it only appears once.

 The Addams Family (1992 NES Game)

 The Addams Family (NES) is a Nintendo Hard side-scrolling platform game by Ocean Software.
 You control Gomez Addams as he attempts to rescue his family members and reclaim his family fortune (the latter objective is actually required by the game in order to win).
 You'll have to have your wits about you, as you try to avoid the various perils befalling you and rescue your beloved family.

 - A Winner Is You: So, you've managed to make it through your death-trap of a mansion and bypass the various bewitched enemies.
-You've rescued all of your various relatives, restored your lost family fortune, and saved Morticia from an evil Gomez clone.
+You've rescued all of your various relatives, restored your lost family fortune, and saved Morticia from an evil Gomez clone (actually Tully Alford, but that's how indistinct he is in the game).
 How does the game celebrate all of your hard work?
 By announcing on a plain text screen that you've done just that!
-You're then treated to a "cutscene" of Gomez and Morticia 'dancing' outside the mansion to a 8-bit rendering of "The Blue Danube"... then it's a simple GAME OVER screen.
+You're then treated to a "cutscene" of Gomez and Morticia 'dancing' outside the mansion to an 8-bit rendering of "The Blue Danube"... then it's a simple Game Over screen.
 The End!

 - Cash Gate: Probably the only reason you're collecting the various bills, money bags, gemstones and other baubles in the game.
 You must pass through the Treasury in order to get to the final room (Gomez's Room), and you need a solid one million dollars in order to continue.
 Oddly enough, the door will open for any amount... you just aren't able to go through it.

 - Continuing is Painful: Mostly averted here.
 Dying in a room or area doesn't cause you to lose your inventory, and will return you back to the starting point of that section.
 However, you will still lose a life.